Humphrey Bogart: The African Queen

-His performance as cantankerous skipper Charlie Allnutt earned Bogart an Academy Award for Best Actor in 1951 (his only award of three nominations), and he considered it the best of his film career.
+His performance as cantankerous skipper Charlie Allnut earned Bogart an Academy Award for Best Actor in 1951 (his only award of three nominations), and he considered it the best of his film career.
 Promising friends that if he won his speech would break the convention of thanking everyone in sight, Bogart advised Claire Trevor when she was nominated for Key Largo to "just say you did it all yourself and don't thank anyone".
 When Bogart won, however, he said: "It's a long way from the Belgian Congo to the stage of this theatre.
 It's nicer to be here.
 Thank you very much ...
 No one does it alone.
 As in tennis, you need a good opponent or partner to bring out the best in you.
 John and Katie helped me to be where I am now."
 Despite the award and its accompanying recognition, Bogart later said: "The way to survive an Oscar is never to try to win another one ... too many stars ... win it and then figure they have to top themselves ... they become afraid to take chances.
 The result: A lot of dull performances in dull pictures."
 The African Queen was Bogart's first starring Technicolor role.

 The Caine Mutiny

 Bogart dropped his asking price to obtain the role of Captain Queeg in Edward Dmytryk's drama, The Caine Mutiny (1954).
-Though he retained some of his old bitterness about having to do so, he delivered a strong performance in the lead; he received his final Oscar nomination and was the subject of a June 7, 1954 Time magazine cover story.
+Though he retained some of his old bitterness about having to do so, he delivered a strong performance in the lead; he received his final Oscar nomination and was the subject of a June 7, 1954, Time magazine cover story.

 Despite his success, Bogart was still melancholy; he grumbled to (and feuded with) the studio, while his health began to deteriorate.
 Like his portrayal of Fred C. Dobbs in The Treasure of the Sierra Madre, Bogart's Queeg is a paranoid, self-pitying character whose small-mindedness eventually destroys him.
 Henry Fonda played a different role in the Broadway version of The Caine Mutiny, generating publicity for the film.